 Just as no content marketing discussion is complete without social media, no list of marketing podcasts is complete without “The Science of Social Media,” by Buffer.
 Each episode of this social media marketing podcast is typically between 10 and 20 minutes, and there’s a good reason that it has more than 1 million downloads: Hosts Hailley Griffis and Brian Peters cover all things social media marketing with timely, well-researched segments.

 For example, pretty much as soon as Instagram revealed how its feed-ranking algorithm works in 2018, the crew was ready with an episode on the topic.
-And when a new Databox study revealed that nearly 46 percent of marketing agencies struggle to sell clients on the value of social media marketing, Griffis and Peters were quick to extrapolate on the findings.
+And when a Databox study revealed that nearly 46 percent of marketing agencies struggle to sell clients on the value of social media marketing, Griffis and Peters were quick to extrapolate on the findings.
 In particular, they zeroed in on the two main methods for measuring return on investment – conversions and social metrics – and what those actually entail.

 The content in this free podcast is valuable for content managers and social media marketers who would seek to improve their trade, and more effectively track the fruits of their labor.
 For those days when you just don’t know what to post on Twitter, this podcast has everything the struggling digital marketer needs.
 Incidentally, it has the added effect of showing the value of what Buffer does, which means this is yet another example of using the podcast medium as a form of content marketing.

 Of course, we’re just into it for the insights, and so far, we haven’t been disappointed.